smarty/changelog/cloud/us-extract-api.md

 - Rolled back changes introduced in 3.1.12 once issue was identified.

 ## 3.1.12 - 2019-04-18

 - Includes additional http tracing to help debug an issue in production. (https://status.smartystreets.com/incidents/6052sfzh0xhh)

+## 3.1.11 - 2019-04-04

+CHANGES:

+- Now compiled with Go 1.12 and Go modules.
+- The service now runs in a docker image and has been fully migrated to geo-distributed kubernetes clusters.

+NOTES:

+- While this is a minor version release, there are no additional behaviors or features in this release.

 ## 3.0.5 - 2019-03-26